meza/agent-docs/CodeQuality.md

 Names are domain-specific and descriptive.
 A name communicates what something is or does without requiring the reader to trace through implementation.
 Where a generic term like "manager" or "handler" might appear, a domain-specific term that conveys actual meaning appears instead.
 Single-character names appear only in tightly scoped contexts like loop indices where their meaning is unambiguous.

+#### Domain Types Over Primitives

+Primitives are cheap but ambiguous.
+They push validation and invariants into many call sites and make illegal states easy to create.
+They erase meaning, so readers have to infer intent from surrounding context and scattered checks.

+Repeated validation and repeated naming qualifiers signal that a domain concept is missing.
+Important values deserve a dedicated representation so meaning travels with the data and invariants have a single home.

 #### Domain-Aligned Structure

 Code organization reflects the problem domain.
 Concepts that belong together live together.
 Boundaries between domains are clear.
 The structure makes navigation intuitive because it mirrors how domain experts think about the problem.